Alternative strategies

 Market Environment

-• April remained marked by elevated volatility across equity and credit markets, in a context dominated by geopolitical uncertainties in the Middle East, rising energy prices and ongoing concerns around certain segments of the Private Credit market.
+• The month remained marked by some volatility across equity and credit markets, in a context dominated by geopolitical uncertainties in the Middle East and rising energy prices.

 Performance Commentary

-• The Fund delivered a positive performance over the month.
+• The Fund posted a slightly negative performance over the month.

-• The main positive contributors to performance were Makino, Silicon Laboratories and Hologic.
+• The main positive contributors to performance were Makino Milling Machine, Subsea 7 and Cantaloupe.

-• The main negative contributors to performance were Allied Gold, Subsea 7 and Skywater Technology.
+• The main negative contributors to performance were Allied Gold, Norfolk Southern and ProAssurance.

 Outlook and Investment Strategy